Vyral/base-template/_posts/2020-01-24-how-much-home-can-you-buy.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/rosie-hayer-know-what-you-can-afford-youtube.jpg
-youtube_code: TG6LIX37Pv0
+youtube_code: Eb77rd3NMTM
 ---

 {% include youtube.html %}

-<p style="text-align: center;"><em>To know how much home you’re qualified to buy, there are several factors to take into consideration.</em></p>
+*To know how much home you’re qualified to buy, there are several factors to take into consideration.*

 If you’re thinking of buying a home, how do you know how much home you’re qualified to buy?
-Today I’m joined by Jake Bernhard of United Heritage Credit Union to answer that question.&nbsp;
+Today I’m joined by Jake Bernhard (NMLS \#870775) of United Heritage Credit Union (NMLS \#630601) to answer that question.&nbsp;

 First, **you need to know how much you’re comfortable paying each month mortgage-wise.** Then, look at how much you have for a down payment.
 The key is to find a house that fits within these parameters.
 You might be able to qualify to buy a certain home, but it may cost way more than what you’re comfortable paying each month.&nbsp;